What are Elements?

-This panel also contains buttons that allow you to edit linked elements or unlink them.
+This panel also allows you to edit linked elements or unlink them:

 - Edit original Element: this will open the original element so you can modify it.
 Any changes you make will be reflected in all projects that use the element.

-- Convert to Group: the element will be converted to a Group in your project, no longer linked to the original element, so you can freely make changes to the group without modifying the original element.
+- Convert to Group: the element will be converted to a Group in your project that is no longer linked to the original element.
+This way, you can freely make changes to the group without modifying the original element.

 Changing the color of an element

 By default, elements have no fill color, but the natural color of the element will still be shown.

 To change the overall color of an element: tap the element to select it > tap Color & Fill > tap the Paint Can icon to enable fill > select the color you want.